Key Takeaways

 In other words, the longer the blog articles, the more social media shares it gets.

-In summary, you should add fresh, high-quality, long pieces of content to your website and don’t forget to update your old content.
+In summary, you should add fresh, high-quality content to your website.
+Make sure the content is substantial, and don’t forget to update your old content.

 5. Answers questions with your content